labgem/microscope-user-doc/docs/content/userpanel/genesbasket.rst

 .. image:: img/bas16.png
 	:width: 100%

 2. In the select menu, choose the 2 Gene Carts you want to merge.
-This means **the content of the Carts will be merged into a new one** (Doubloons will be removed).
+This means **the content of the Carts will be merged into a new one** (duplicates will be removed).

 .. image:: img/bas17.png
 	:width: 25%